-DOWN THE RABBIT HOLE is a monthly show all about children’s books, presented by three children’s publishing industry insiders - Katherine Woodfine, Melissa Cox & Louise Lamont.
+DOWN THE RABBIT HOLE is a monthly podcast and radio show all about children’s books, presented by three children’s publishing industry insiders - Katherine Woodfine, Melissa Cox & Louise Lamont.

 Each episode features special studio guests, author and illustrator interviews, and reviews of the very best new books for children - from picture books through to young adult novels.

 The show began in early 2014, in response to discussions about the lack of children’s books coverage in the mainstream media.
-Children’s books currently receive just 3% of newspaper review coverage, though they account for over 30% of the UK book market (see author SF Said’s campaign #CoverKidsBooks for more information).
+Children’s books currently receive just 3% of newspaper review coverage, though they account for over 30% of the UK book market and 1 in every 3 books sold in the UK is a children's book (see author SF Said’s campaign #CoverKidsBooks for more information).
 Looking for new opportunities to fly the flag for children’s books, Katherine spoke to London arts radio station Resonance 104.4fm about starting a children’s book show to give some much-needed space to a discussion of children’s literature.

 The first episode broadcast on Resonance in February 2014, featuring Alex T Smith, Laura Dockrill, Tanya Byrne, Nikesh Shukla and the Etherington Brothers - and so DOWN THE RABBIT HOLE was born!

-DOWN THE RABBIT HOLE broadcasts at 5pm on Resonance 104.4fm on the last Tuesday of each month, and is also now available as a podcast.
+DOWN THE RABBIT HOLE broadcasts at 5pm on Resonance 104.4fm on the last Tuesday of each month, and is also available online and via Apple Podcasts.

-Katherine Woodfine is the bestselling author of The Sinclair's Mysteries: The Clockwork Sparrow and The Jewelled Moth and most recently The Painted Dragon (Egmont UK).
+Katherine Woodfine is the bestselling author of The Sinclair's Mysteries, including The Clockwork Sparrow which was shortlisted for the Waterstones Children's Book Prize, longlisted for the Branford Boase Award and nominated for the CILIP Carnegie Medal.
+Her latest book is Peril in Paris, the first in the Taylor & Rose Secret Agents series.
 Until 2015 she worked for reading charity Book Trust on projects including the Children’s Laureate and YALC, the UK’s first Young Adult Literature Convention.
-When not writing, she can be found reviewing children's books for the magazine The Week Junior or organising book events.
-She recently started a Youtube channel in order to have even more places to talk about children’s books.
+When not writing, she can be found reviewing children's books for the magazine The Week Junior or chairing children's book events.

 Find her on Twitter @followtheyellow